CKY-What/WRO_Future_Engineers_2025/README.md

   <img src="team-photos/Moses_Wong.jpg" alt="Moses Wong" width="50%">
 </div>

 Hello.
-I’m Moses from Hong kong.
-This is my first season participating in WRO, and this time I dedicated myself into Future Engineer, an event which I am new to.
-I have strong interests in technology, computers and programming.
+I’m Moses, and this is my first year participating in WRO.
+This year, I have dedicated myself into Future Engineer, an event which I am completely new to.
+I have strong interests in technology, computers and programming, and I hope to achieve good results this time.

 ### Ethan Mak
 <div align="center">